Unleash/unleash/docs/securing-unleash.md

   .build();
 ```

-On the unleash server side you need to implement a preRouterHook hook which verifies that all calls to `/api/client` includes this pre shared key in the defined header.
+On the unleash server side you need to implement a preRouter hook which verifies that all calls to `/api/client` includes this pre shared key in the defined header.
 This could look something like this:

 ```javascript
 const unleash = require('unleash-server');